Latest updates

 Groundwater remediation

-Defence is also using a water treatment plant to remove PFAS from the groundwater beneath the current fire training area, the former fire training area, the waste water retention system and the former firefighting foam storage area.
-By treating these areas, Defence reduces the amount of PFAS which moves off base through groundwater.
-The plant has been running since 2019, and has treated over 114 million litres of water and removed approximately 24 kg of PFAS as of June 2023.
+Defence uses a water treatment plant to remove PFAS from the groundwater beneath 4 source areas.
+By treating these areas, Defence reduces the amount of PFAS that moves off-base through groundwater.
+The plant has been running since 2019, and has treated over 253 million litres of water.

 Ongoing monitoring